repomaa/mocoapp-api-docs/sections/presences.md

   -H 'Authorization: Token token=YOUR_API_KEY'
 ```

 A first request at 9:30 AM creates a presence with `from="09:30"`, a second request at 11:30 AM sets `to="11:30"` of the previous presence.
+Field `is_home_office` can be passed to the request as well.

 ⚠ There are two special situations to take into consideration: